br1code/br1-interview-preparation/client/README.md

   - Saves any changes made to the question content, hint, or category.
     - **Endpoint:** `PUT /api/questions/{id}`
 - **Delete Question Button** ✅
   - Displays a confirmation modal before deleting the question.
-The users gets redirected to the homepage.
+The users gets redirected to the Questions List page.
     - **Endpoint:** `DELETE /api/questions/{id}`
 - **Submitted Answers** ✅
   - Lists all video recordings submitted for this question, sorted by creation date.